 - 1. To identify the location of the second incision for the pocket creation, utilize a sterile marker to mark the skin after the second marker band or approximately 10 cm from the first incision. - 2.
-Infiltrate local anesthetic along the mark and surrounding tissues in preparation for the second incision. - 3.
-Make an incision, about 2 cm.
-(Figure 4)
+Infiltrate local anesthetic along the mark and surrounding tissues in preparation for the second incision.

-4. Using blunt dissection through the incision, create a subcutaneous receiver pocket.
-The subcutaneous pocket is made to house and permanently fixate the Receiver coil.

-5. As needed, use electrocautery to obtain hemostasis and irrigate with antibiotic solution.
+- 4. Using blunt dissection through the incision, create a subcutaneous receiver pocket.
+The subcutaneous pocket is made to house and permanently fixate the Receiver coil. - 5.
+As needed, use electrocautery to obtain hemostasis and irrigate with antibiotic solution.